 Our environmental management strategy is based on the values and objectives set forth in our Health, Environment, Safety and Security (HESS) Policy and our 2020 sustainability goals.
 We carefully manage environmental activities and address environmental stewardship at every level of our organization.

 In 2015, we reached a significant milestone in our sustainability journey by announcing 2020 sustainability goals to further drive, improve and support our strategies.
-Six of the ten sustainability goals focus on our environmental performance.
+Six of our ten sustainability goals focus on our environmental performance.

 We evaluate environmental risks, develop standards and procedures and put high emphasis on our associated environmental leadership and performance.
-In addition, our enterprise risk management program includes climate change and water risks.

-Each ship in our fleet has a full-time Environmental Officer (EO), who oversees environmental compliance and implementation of procedures (for more details see the EO section in the Appendix).
+Each ship in our fleet has a full-time Environmental Officer (EO), who oversees environmental compliance and implementation of environmental procedures (for more details see the EO section in the Appendix).